Over $1 Billion Won for Our clients

 General personal injury attorneys with little experience handling airplane accident cases can be overwhelmed with the distinct requirements of aviation litigation.
 Do not settle for a general practitioner when your case potentially involves very technical and specific issues only an experienced airplane accident litigator can stand up to.

 Rhode Island Aviation Accident Litigators with Invaluable Experience

-At Decof, Decof & Barry, P.C., our team of aviation accident lawyers from Rhode Island has more than 40 years of invaluable experience litigating cases involving small and private aircraft of various sizes.
+At Decof, Barry, Mega & Quinn, P.C., our team of aviation accident lawyers from Rhode Island has more than 40 years of invaluable experience litigating cases involving small and private aircraft of various sizes.
 Our clients can expect us to operate with the highest regard for professionalism and integrity.

-To schedule a free consultation with a Rhode Island private plane accident attorney from Decof, Decof, & Barry, P.C., please contact us online or call us at (401) 200-4059 today.
+To schedule a free consultation with a Rhode Island private plane accident attorney from Decof, Barry, Mega & Quinn, P.C., call us at (401) 200-4059 today.